Hinidu/hinidu.github.io/content/post/binary-search-in-depth.md

 The first example that comes to my mind is `git bisect` (by the way "bisection" is a mathematical name of *binary search*).
 It's a tool to find a commit that has introduced some bug in your system.
-All commits are ordered and we have a predicate "whether this bug is reproducible in specified commit or not".
-Almost always this predicate will produce `false` for some first commits and beginning with the commit that has introduced that bug the predicate will return `true`.
-So if you know some commit without this bug you can use this commit as a left boundary for *binary search* and as a result you'll find the first commit with that bug.
+All commits are ordered and we have a predicate "whether this bug is reproducible in current commit or not".
+Almost always this predicate will produce `false` for some first commits and beginning with the commit that has introduced that bug the predicate will return `true` til the end of the history.
+So if you know some commit without the bug you can use that commit as a left boundary for *binary search* and as a result you'll find the first commit with the bug.

-`git bisect` will do all these boring staff for you --- it only asks you whether current commit has that bug or not and it stops when the first commit with bug was found.
+`git bisect` will do all boring staff for you --- it only asks you whether current commit has the bug or not and it stops when the first commit with the bug was found.

-Of course if your SCM doesn't have this feature you can do everything yourself by hand (or even write an analogue of `git bisect` for your SCM).
+Of course if your SCM doesn't have this feature you can do everything by hand (or even write an analogue of `git bisect` for your SCM).

 #### Math